 Dear Dr. Worth & Dr. Mussalli,

-Estelle’s birth was a failed VBAC attempt.
+Baby’s birth was a failed VBAC attempt.
 We were devastated after our first C-Section with our son, which was performed inappropriately late after several days of labor, in an extremely insensitive manner by a doctor who was irate to be performing an emergency C-Section.
-We were able to rebuild our bond rather quickly, but I was never able to leave behind the emotional trauma of what happened.
-A year and a half later I found myself with a surprise pregnancy and entered a midwife practice.
-The midwife turned me away from the practice, angrily, accusing me implicitly of being at fault for my son’s birth, and explicitly of trying to kill my daughter by even considering a VBAC.
+We were able to rebuild our bond rather quickly, but I was never able to leave behind the emotional trauma of what happened. year and a half later I found myself with a surprise pregnancy and entered a midwife practice.
+The midwife turned me away from the practice, angrily, accusing me.
 Had I felt that a VBAC would be truly dangerous I would not have attempted one for an instant, but I distrusted the midwife’s medical judgment at this point and turned to you for a second opinion.

 I was an emotional wreck by the time I entered your practice, which you tolerated graciously.